 Canada’s Métis are mixed blood people who have their own language, flag, songs and stories and who enjoy exciting traditions and a proud history.

-For more information on the Métis or to register for membership, please visit the Federations website, commencing November 15th, at www.metisfederationofcanada.ca
+For more information on the Métis or to register for membership, please visit the Federations website at www.metisfederationofcanada.ca

 Many of the world’s one billion persons living with a disability remain excluded from development in areas such as education, employment and healthcare.
 As a result, they experience higher rates of poverty and unemployment, and lower life-expectancy than the general population.